pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 "Magnificent," Soren whispered, his voice thick with an artist's awe.
 He made a gesture, and a recording drone detached from the ceiling, its red optical sensor a bloodshot eye.
 "The cellular cascade is... lyrical."

 Her scream devolved.
 The intelligible terror dissolved into a wet, choking gargle as her larynx warped, cartilage audibly cracking and reshaping.
-A thin, luminous ichor, the colour of the serum, began to weep from the corners of her eyes and the pores of her skin, tracing shimmering, beautiful patterns as it ran over the convulsing landscape of her body.
+A thin, luminous ichor, the colour of the serum, began to weep from the corners of her eyes and the pores of her skin, tracing shimmering, beautiful patterns as it ran over the convulsing landscape of her body, each droplet a fallen pearl of agony.
 Her fingers, locked into rigid claws, dug into the restraints, leaving score marks in the hardened steel.

 Soren reached out a gloved hand, not to help, but to feel.
 He lightly touched the vibrating surface of her throat, his head cocked as if listening to a complex symphony.
 He could feel the frantic, biological chaos, the raw creative energy of a body being unmade and remade by force.
 It was the most intimate touch of his life, his fingers lingering perhaps too long, tracing the slick, heated contours where pain blurred into forbidden pleasure.